 - Depending on UE capability, 7 TDD E-UTRA inter-RAT carriers.

-Note: the definition of overlapping and non-overlapping carriers for Idle mode CA/DC measurements is in section 4.3.

-In addition to the requirements defined above, a UE supporting idleInactiveEUTRA-MeasReport-r16 measurements in RRC_IDLE state shall be capable of monitoring a total of at least 13 carrier frequency layers, comprising of any above defined combination of E-UTRA FDD, E-UTRA TDD and NR layers.
+In addition to the requirements defined above, a UE supporting idleInactiveEUTRA-MeasReport-r16 measurements in RRC_IDLE state shall be capable of monitoring a total of at least 13 carrier frequency layers for idle mode NR-CA and MR-DC measurements, comprising of any above defined combination of E-UTRA FDD, E-UTRA TDD and NR layers.

 4.2.2.2 Measurement and evaluation of serving cell